HydroModPy/HydroModPy/docs/source/cli/process.rst

 Whether it reaches the network is declared, not assumed.
-Each description lists under ``hmp:invocation.network`` every host the capability contacts, and an empty list means it runs on a node with no route out at all -- which is what ``terrain-delineate`` declares. ``data-fetch`` declares the four providers it may reach, one per source it serves, because that is the set an orchestrator has to allow before it has read the request; which of them a given run reached is named host by host under ``hosts`` in ``outputs/fetch.json``.
+Each description lists under ``hmp:invocation.network`` every host the capability contacts, and an empty list means it runs on a node with no route out at all -- which is what ``terrain-delineate`` and ``domain-build`` declare. ``data-fetch`` declares the four providers it may reach, one per source it serves, because that is the set an orchestrator has to allow before it has read the request; which of them a given run reached is named host by host under ``hosts`` in ``outputs/fetch.json``.
 A gate records every name the process resolves and every address it connects to and refuses one the declaration does not carry, so the list is checked rather than promised.

-It is not, however, free of the filesystem outside the job.
-Each description lists under ``hmp:invocation.writes_outside_jobdir`` every location the capability needs writable; both capabilities name ``$TMPDIR``, where ``terrain-delineate`` assembles one catchment per outlet and where ``data-fetch`` gives each fetch a scratch directory it owns.
-An empty list means the job directory is the only thing that has to be writable.
+It is not always free of the filesystem outside the job either.
+Each description lists under ``hmp:invocation.writes_outside_jobdir`` every location the capability needs writable. ``terrain-delineate`` and ``data-fetch`` name ``$TMPDIR``, where the first assembles one catchment per outlet and the second gives each fetch a scratch directory it owns; ``domain-build`` names nothing, because the job directory is the only thing it writes into.
+An empty list means exactly that, and a gate runs the capability under a controlled ``TMPDIR`` and a controlled ``HOME`` to hold it to it.

 The invocation contract
 -----------------------